hspecht/harvard-political-contributions/README.md

 #### Building From Source Data

 For transparency's sake, I've included ```build.R```, the R script that were used to parse and merge the raw FEC individual contribution files and filter them by Harvard employee.
-It assumes that the raw FEC data, which is released in two year chunks, is organized such that the data file for 2011-2012 can be found in ```data/raw_data/11-12```, for example, and it assumes that the header files provided by the FEC are in ```data/header```
+It assumes that the raw FEC data, which is released in two year chunks, is organized such that the data file for 2011-2012 can be found in ```data/raw_data/11-12```, for example, and it assumes that the header files provided by the FEC are in ```data/header```.

+You can download the raw individual contribution data [here](http://www.fec.gov/finance/disclosure/ftpdet.shtml).
+I didn't include it in the repo because it comprises several million rows spanning nearly 15 years.